PyO3/pyo3/guide/src/faq.md

 # Frequently Asked Questions and troubleshooting

+Sorry that you're having trouble using PyO3.
+If you can't find the answer to your problem in the list below, you can also reach out for help on [GitHub Discussions](https://github.com/PyO3/pyo3/discussions) and on [Discord](https://discord.gg/c4BwayXQ).

 ## I'm experiencing deadlocks using PyO3 with lazy_static or once_cell!

 `lazy_static` and `once_cell::sync` both use locks to ensure that initialization is performed only by a single thread.
 Because the Python GIL is an additional lock this can lead to deadlocks in the following way: